Please make sure you read these notes before you use this system. There is also a reverse variation of this system: the Reverse D’Alembert.

-So how does this translate in to a system?
-Well, the D’Alembert System take the emotions out of roulette, and to make your betting more methodical.
+So how does this translate into a system?
+Well, the D’Alembert System takes the emotion out of roulette, and aims to make your betting more methodical.
 The closest thing we can think of to describing it is card counting in blackjack.

 How do You Play it?

-Add a unit to your last bet if you lose and take away a unit if you win. it’s that simple.
-Best used on a relatively long session, say 20- bets and over, as you are hoping that your overall red/black ratio (as an even money bets example) will settle out at 50/50 over the medium to longer term.
+Add a unit to your last bet if you lose and take away a unit if you win.
+It’s that simple.
+This system is best used on a relatively long session, say 20 bets and over, as you are hoping that your overall red/black ratio (as an even money bets example) will settle out at 50/50 over the medium to longer term.
 It might not, of course!